stubailo/ask-your-database/README.md

 # Query your database with GPT

 A CLI tool that will let you ask GPT questions about any Postgres database.
-Just provide your connection details, and ask-your-database automatically loads up the schema, example data, and runs queries for you.
+Just provide your connection details, and ask-your-database automatically loads up the schema, gets example data, and runs queries for you.
 It works best with GPT-4.

 > Note: This will directly run queries provided by GPT on the database that you provide.
 Unless it's a read-only connection, that means it might delete or update data by accident.
 Please use with caution and always keep backups of your data.